ikepaul/gabo-frontend/README.md

 ## Current Features

--You can see all your cards
+- You can see all your cards
--You can pick up a card from the deck
+- You can pick up a card from the deck
--You can choose to swap (by left-clicking on one of your cards) or just place it down.
+- You can choose to swap (by left-clicking on one of your cards) or just place it down.
--You can flip an opponents card (by right-clicking on it) if the card in the middle is of the same value.
+- You can flip an opponents card (by right-clicking on it) if the card in the middle is of the same value.
--A successful flip means you can give that opponent one of your cards (by left-clicking on the card you wish to give)
+- A successful flip means you can give that opponent one of your cards (by left-clicking on the card you wish to give)

 ## Missing Features
 - Hidden cards